OpenMDAO-Plugins/vsp_wrapper/docs/usage.rst

             </Cross_Section>

 In general, 'terminal' nodes become Variables with names forced to lower-case, lists become enumerated Containers starting at zero, and vary similar to the generic structure shown below.

+When the VSPParametricGeometry object is added to the GeomComp, its variables are promoted up to the GeomComponent and should be accessed from there.

 ::

-    instance_of_wrapper.geometry.Part_Name.List_(0,1,2,3...).variable
+    geomcompname.geometry.Part_Name.List_(0,1,2,3...).variable

 In this example, 'Fuse_Length' would be mapped to:

 ::

-    vsp.geometry.Fuselage.fuse_parms.fuse_length
+    gcomp.geometry.Fuselage.fuse_parms.fuse_length

 Whereas 'Width' under IML Parms in the first cross section would be mapped to:

 ::

-    vsp.geometry.Fuselage.Cross_Section_0.iml_parms.width
+    gcomp.geometry.Fuselage.Cross_Section_0.iml_parms.width

 These variables can be changed by simply assigning a value:

 ::

-     vsp.geometry.Fuselage.fuse_parms.fuse_length = 24
+     gcomp.geometry.Fuselage.fuse_parms.fuse_length = 24
-     vsp.geometry.Fuselage.Cross_Section_0.iml_parms.width = 2.7
+     gcomp.geometry.Fuselage.Cross_Section_0.iml_parms.width = 2.7

-Now when the wrapper is run and the new XML file generated, any changes made will be reflected there prior to being passed to OpenVSP for analysis.
+Now when the wrapper is run and the new .vsp file generated, any changes made will be reflected there prior to being passed to OpenVSP for analysis.